Djhyv2/WaxBot/README.md

 This command can optionally take an offset parameter that will tell you the alts for a given date offset from today.
 > /alts -1

-The bot will also post the alts to configured channels every day at midnight UTC.
+The bot will also post the alts to configured channels every day at midnight UTC and delete prior messages by the bot.
+If the bot has permissions and is posting to an announcement channel, it will publish the mssage.

 ## Configuring the Bot